Robert Devereux, 2nd Earl of Essex

-Robert Devereux, 2nd Earl of Essex (/ˈdɛvəˌruː/; 10 November 1565 – 25 February 1601) was an English nobleman, soldier and a favourite of Queen Elizabeth I.
+Robert Devereux, 2nd Earl of Essex (/ˈdɛvəˌruː/; 10 November 1565 – 25 February 1601) (Note: Dates in this article before 14 September 1752 are in the Julian calendar.) was an English nobleman, courtier and army officer who was a favourite of Queen Elizabeth I. A prominent figure in late Elizabethan politics, he participated in military campaigns against Spain and Ireland.

-A charismatic and ambitious youth, Essex grew up in a family of courtiers with strong ties to the queen.
-He became a royal ward following his father's death in 1576.
-He entered court in 1585 as a member of the Earl of Leicester's entourage.
-Essex rose quickly at court and developed a close personal relationship with the queen.
-He played a prominent role in England’s military campaigns during the Anglo-Spanish War and Eighty Years' War, including expeditions to Portugal and the Azores (particularly a victory at Cádiz) which gave him celebrity status among the London elite.
+A charismatic and ambitious youth, Robert Devereux grew up in a family of courtiers with strong ties to the Queen, who was his first-cousin-twice-removed.
+Following his father's death in 1576, he succeeded as 2nd Earl of Essex and became a royal ward.
+He entered court in 1585 as a member of his stepfather Robert Dudley, 1st Earl of Leicester's entourage.
+Essex rose quickly at court and developed a close personal relationship with the Queen.
+He played a prominent role in England's military campaigns during the Anglo-Spanish War and Eighty Years' War, including expeditions to Portugal and the Azores, particularly a victory at Cádiz, which gave him celebrity status among the London elite.

-Towards the end of the 1590s Essex's position at court was threatened by Robert Cecil.
-Essex was appointed Lord Deputy of Ireland during the Nine Years' War.
-Despite considerable resources, his 1599 campaign against the Irish confederacy was a military disaster, ruining his reputation and straining his relationship with the queen.
-He deserted his post and was subsequently placed under house arrest, leading to a nervous breakdown.
+Towards the end of the 1590s, Essex's position at court was threatened by Robert Cecil.
+Essex was appointed Lord Lieutenant of Ireland during the Nine Years' War.
+Despite considerable resources, his 1599 campaign against the Irish confederacy was a military disaster, ruining his reputation and straining his relationship with the Queen.
+He deserted his post and was subsequently placed under house arrest, resulting in a complete emotional collapse.
 In February 1601, he led a failed coup against the government and was arrested, tried for treason, and executed by beheading at the Tower of London.

-The nature of Essex's turbulent relationship with Elizabeth I has been speculated on by both historians and dramatists.
+The nature of Essex's turbulent relationship with Elizabeth has been the subject of speculation by both historians and dramatists.